erhard/ruvi/readme.txt

 enter a ruby command and press tab -> you see a selection of possible commands

-The IDE will in future a mixture between screen and VIM so here begins se screen section
+Copy actual buffer in commandline

+Mark and copy some words to the buffer
+Enter a command in the commandline and press

+<ctrl+r>"

 :DirDiff

+DirDiff is a recusive powerful directory comparison.

-If You want to use DirDiff do the following i: go to the plugin Dir of .vim Edit Dirdiff.vim around line 97 you find this
+go to the plugin Dir of .vim Edit Dirdiff.vim around line 97 you find this